minus34/gnaf-loader/README.md

 ### Attribution
 When using the resulting data from this process - you will need to adhere to the attribution requirements on the data.gov.au pages for [GNAF](http://data.gov.au/dataset/geocoded-national-address-file-g-naf) and the [Admin Bdys](http://data.gov.au/dataset/psma-administrative-boundaries), as part of the open data licensing requirements.

+### WARNING:
+- The scripts will DROP ALL TABLES and recreate them using CASCADE; meaning you'll LOSE YOUR VIEWS if you have created any!
+If you want to keep the existing data - you'll need to change the schema names in the script or use a different database
+- All raw GNAF tables can be created UNLOGGED to speed up the data load.
+This will make them UNRECOVERABLE if your database is corrupted.
+You can run these scripts again to recreate them.
+If you think this sounds ok - set the unlogged_tables flag to True for a slightly faster load

+### IMPORTANT:
+- Whilst you can choose which 4 schemas to load the data into, I haven't QA'd every permutation.
+Stick with the defaults if you have limited Postgres experience
+- If you're not running the Python script on the Postgres server, you'll need to have access to a network path to the GNAF files on the database server (to create the list of files to process).
+The alternative is to have a local copy of the raw files
+- The 'create tables' sql script will add the PostGIS extension to the database in the public schema, you don't need to add it to your database
+- There is an option to VACUUM the database at the start after dropping the existing GNAF/Admin Bdy tables - this doesn't really do anything outside of repeated testing.
+(I was too lazy to take it out of the code as it meant renumbering all the SQL files and I'd like to go to bed now)

 ## Option 2 - Load PG_DUMP Files
 Download Postgres dump files and restore them in your database.